rrw1000/blog/content/post/hostingblogs.md

    good and do seem to be making quite a lot of progress - https://fly.io/blog/ is a good read, in the main)

+This turns out to be moderately nifty - render is trying to be heroku fairly hard, but does (ultimately) support IAC via [blueprints](https://docs.render.com/blueprint-spec), and the trick of putting a `render.yaml` in the same repo you're trying to ship seems to work fine.

+That said, both fly and render tend towards k8s as deployments get more complex; I can't help thinking that this is a problem with the way we write software rather than a problem with k8s - we end up building more and more complex mechanisms for diminishing benefit until we end up with something very marginally better than the last thing in return for a great deal more effort.

+But more of that in a future post ...